1,000+ Opportunities

 We are guided by the truth expressed by Audre Lorde: “Caring for myself is not self-indulgence, it is self-preservation, and that is an act of political warfare. ” This opportunity honors self and collective care as essential, transformative and deeply political.

 We honor Shannon through this funding opportunity and through our deep gratitude for the organizations carrying this work forward — showing, every day, what Black healing looks like in practice.
 Click here for more information, including the full RFP, info session registration and grantee resources.
-A record $61 million is going into communities this year, the largest investment in Meyer’s history.
+The former Meyer board member leaves behind a legacy that seamlessly bridged the worlds of innovative business and purposeful philanthropy.

-Based on current listing details, eligibility includes: Nonprofits and community organizations in Oregon addressing trauma and healing for Black communities.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofits and community organizations in Oregon addressing trauma and healing for Black communities.
+Confirm the full requirements in the official notice before applying.